KxSystems/docs-v1/docs/ref/peach.md

 ### Number of cores/slave threads

-A vector with _n_ elements peached with function `f` with _s_ slaves on _m_ cores is distributed such that threads are preassigned which elements they will be responsible for processing, e.g. for 9 jobs over 4 threads, thread \#0 will be assigned elements 0, 4, 8; if each job takes the same time to complete, then the total execution time of jobs will be quantized according to \#jobs _mod_ \#cores, i.e. with 4 cores, 12 jobs should execute in a similar time as 9 jobs (assuming \#slaves&gt;=\#cores).
+A vector with _n_ items peached with function `f` with _s_ slaves on _m_ cores is distributed such that threads are preassigned which items they will be responsible for processing, e.g. for 9 jobs over 4 threads, thread \#0 will be assigned elements 0, 4, 8; if each job takes the same time to complete, then the total execution time of jobs will be quantized according to \#jobs _mod_ \#cores, i.e. with 4 cores, 12 jobs should execute in a similar time as 9 jobs (assuming \#slaves&gt;=\#cores).

 ### Sockets/handles with peach

 A handle must not be used concurrently between threads as there is no locking around a socket descriptor, and the bytes being read/written from/to the socket will be garbage (due to message interleaving) and most likely result in a crash.
-Since v3.0, a socket can be used from the main thread only, or if you use the single-shot sync request syntax as
+Since V3.0, a socket can be used from the main thread only, or if you use the single-shot sync request syntax as
 ```q
 q)`:localhost:5000 "2+2"
 ```